 All Additional Elements of Engineering Documents conforming to XML Schema shall be publically retrievable at an HTTP URI chosen by the Director of Engineering.

-NOTE: The same URI is also listed in the Namespace Definition Document per Section 5.5 if the XML Schema Document specifies a target namespace.
+The same URI is also listed in the Namespace Definition Document per Section 5.5 if the XML Schema Document specifies a target namespace.

 Annex A XML Document License